Laura Miller LCPC virtual mental health therapist specializing in OCD and anxiety

 The women who find their way to Unbound Counseling Services are thoughtful, capable, and deeply self-aware.

-Many are navigating anxiety, burnout, or the quiet unraveling that can come with midlife — a season where the strategies that once worked begin to feel unsustainable.
+Many are navigating anxiety, burnout, or the growing realization that the strategies that once worked are no longer sustainable.

 From the outside, they often appear successful and composed.
-Internally, however, they may feel like worry, intrusive thoughts, or chronic self-doubt are quietly shaping their lives.
+Internally, however, they may feel like worry, intrusive thoughts, or chronic self-doubt are running their lives.

 Some have spent years trying to explain what they’re experiencing, only to be misunderstood or dismissed.
 They may have heard things like: